Atsutakemura/SimpleWars/README.md

 # Battle Systems

 ## Health and Shield System
-All life entities got health and shield (>=0).
+All life entities got health and optionally shield.
 The health can be healed or repaired, while the shield charges up.

 ## Targeting System
 Auto-Detection of Enemies in Unit Detection Range as Target.
 Also parts of a entity can be locked as subtarget.
 Auto-Detection is skipped when Attack Command is active.